Tri-Tip in the Oven: It can be done - here's how, step-by-step

 - First...get an oven.

 - Then get yourself about a three pound tri-tip and either marinade it or rub it with your favorite flavoring.
 If I didn't have a prepared spice, I have just rubbed the meat with olive oil and used salt and pepper to season it.
 It is absolutely delicious.Just as when cooking a tri-tip on the grill - let it come to room temperature before you start to cook.

 - Pre-heat the oven to 425° F. (You're going to get the oven nice and hot, then when you put the meat in the oven, you'll reduce the temperature.)
 When you cook tri-tip in the oven, it helps to use a roasting pan with a rack to keep the meat off the bottom of the pan.
-If the meat touches the bottom of the pan is will get a burnt spot.
+The meat will get a burnt spot if it touches the pan.
 One solution is to place a slice of onion between any point where the tri-tip touches the bottom of the roasting pan.
-I also like to line the pan with aluminum foil to help make clean-up easier.
+I also like to line the pan with aluminum foil to help make clean-up easier

 - Place the roasting pan on the center rack of the oven - fat side up.
 The fat will drip nicely down the sides and keep basting the meat.
 Reduce the oven temperature to 350° F. Set the timer for about 30 minutes.